 It is important to select a dome that fits comfortably into the ear canal whilst creating a proper seal.
 If your dome is not sealing the ear canal correctly, it is very common for feedback to occur.

-The slim tube which connects your hearing aid to your dome may be the problem.
+The slim tube which connects the hearing aid to the dome may be the problem.
 A crack in the tubing will allow sound to leak out and cause feedback.
 Over time, the tubing may also begin to discolor and harden.
-In these instances, your slim tube will need to be replaced.
+In that happens, the slim tube should be replaced.

 5. Volume is set too loud